kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/organising-patterns.md

 ❓ Picture yourself ten years from now.
 You are a professional in your chosen field and have decided to launch a startup.
 One of your high priority tasks is to create the content for your new company's website.
 Write a short piece (100-250 words) on your startup's products and services using **one of the five** organising patterns listed in the Padlet below.

-If you are unsure which organising pattern to use, test out several patterns when outlining to determine which is best for achieving your purpose.
+If you are unsure which organising pattern to use, test out several patterns to determine which is best for achieving your purpose.

 **Post your response in the appropriate column.**